lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 tubesActor SetMapper mapTubes
 ```

-**Figure 12--15** Streamlines seeded with spherical cloud of points.
+**Figure 12-15** Streamlines seeded with spherical cloud of points.
 Four separate cloud positions are shown.

-**Figure 12--16** Streamtubes created by using the computational grid
+**Figure 12-16** Streamtubes created by using the computational grid
 just in front of the post as a source for seeds (LOx.tcl ).

-**Figure12--15** shows streamlines seeded from four locations along
+**Figure 12-15** shows streamlines seeded from four locations along
 the post.
-Notice how the struc-ture of the flow begins to emerge as
+Notice how the structure of the flow begins to emerge as
 the starting positions for the streamlines are moved up and down in
 front of the post.
 This is particularly true if we do this
 interactively; the mind assembles the behavior of the streamlines into
 a global understanding of the flow field.

 For a final example, we use the computational grid to seed streamlines
-and then generate streamtubes as is shown in **Figure12--16** .
+and then generate streamtubes as is shown in **Figure 12-16**.
 A nice
 feature of this approach is that we generate more streamlines in
 regions where the analyst constructed a denser grid.
 The only change
 we need to make is to replace the rake from the sphere source with a